hikanner/jta/README.md

 1. **Batch Size**: Larger batches (20-50) are more efficient but use more tokens per request
 2. **Concurrency**: Higher concurrency (3-5) speeds up translation but may hit rate limits
 3. **Incremental Mode**: Always use incremental translation for updates (automatic)
-4. **Provider Selection**:
+4. **Provider Selection**: Choose based on your needs:
-   - OpenAI GPT-4o: Best quality, moderate speed
-   - Anthropic Claude 3.5: Great quality, good speed
-   - Google Gemini: Experimental, fastest but may need more reflection passes
+   - **Quality priority**: Use latest/largest models from any provider
+   - **Speed priority**: Use faster models like GPT-3.5 Turbo or Gemini Flash
+   - **Cost priority**: Compare pricing across providers and choose smaller models
+   - **Balance**: GPT-4o, Claude 3.5 Sonnet, or Gemini 1.5 Pro offer good balance

 ### Debug Mode